 Eating junk food on a regular basis (god forbid every night) is obviously bad news for both your health and your wallet.
-While you can always try to save money on groceries, takeaway always seems to be ridiculously cheap when compared with the time and effort home cooking requires.
+Takeaway always seems to be ridiculously cheap when compared with the time and effort home cooking requires.

 Luckily, avoiding the convenient take away option is easier than you think when you practice a few simple tricks.

-Let’s take a look at 3 easy hacks you can use to resist those takeout temptations.
+Here are three easy hacks to resist those takeout temptations.

 How to say no to a takeaway dinner temptation

 Planning your meals ahead of time is one of the most effective ways to avoid ordering takeaway every night.
 Us humans are wired such that if we make a plan to do something, we are far more likely to stick to it.

 By making a physical list of the meals you plan to have, you are training your mind to accept those choices ahead of time.
 This means that on your way home from work you’re far less likely to start fantasising about take away options because you already have a plan for what you’re going to eat.

 While sticking to a meal plan 100% of the time will be impossible when you first start, eventually you will train your mind to think about food differently and in turn make smarter food choices.